charlyperezk/meli/README.md

 - Secure storage with data encryption.
 - ETL (Extract, Transform, Load) pipeline for handling large datasets.
 - Abides by DRY and SOLID software design principles.
+- Utilizes the Factory pattern in authentication and user control.

 ## Usage